 Newly out lesbians go through the same thing

 Recognize that newly out lesbians have this same experience too, and handle it the way they do.
 Put in the time until you feel you fit in.
 You will need to do this in every town, community or sub community you join, but it will get easier.
-Recognize that lesbian-centred spaces might not ever feel like they fit you completely, and resist biphobia the way lesbians resist lesbophobia, by building spaces that are specifically for you.
-Form friendships with other bi women, have potlucks, build spaces that meet your needs as a bi woman completely.
+Recognize that lesbian-centred spaces might not ever feel like they fit you completely, and resist biphobia the way lesbians resist lesbophobia, by building bi spaces that are specifically for you and other bi women.
+Form friendships with other bi women, have bi potlucks, build spaces that meet your needs as a bi woman completely.

 Be culturally sensitive

 Be sensitive to lesbian aversion to straight culture and man-woman sexuality based in an appreciation of the reasonable and justified place it comes from, even if you can’t relate.
 Saying ‘I love the person, not the gender’ may be true for you, but it’s not universal, and it’s not a sign of a narrow mind to only consider being sexual with women.
 You, of course, would never ever approach a queer woman for a threesome with a male partner**, but keeping in mind that women may be justifiably wary that you might, can help you to signal clearly that you aren’t about that.